emustudio/emuStudio/plugins/cpu/brainduck-cpu/README.md

 BrainDuck is abstract computer architecture based on esoteric programming language [brainfuck](http://en.wikipedia.org/wiki/Brainfuck).
 This project represents Java-based emulator the CPU.
-It is implemented as a plug-in for [emuStudio](http://emustudio.sf.net), a software-based computer emulation platform\*.
+It is implemented as a plug-in for [emuStudio](http://emustudio.sf.net), a software-based computer emulation platform.

 This project has been created as the material for teaching how to create plug-ins in emuStudio.
 Instructions of the CPU are following those of the brainfuck language (BF), but are renamed into more